-The Fraud, Waste and Abuse Coordinator
+PERFORMCARE CORPORATE FRAUD, WASTE, AND ABUSE PLAN Page 2 The Fraud, Waste and Abuse Coordinator

 PerformCare will have an appointed full time Fraud, Waste and Abuse Coordinator (FWAC) with overall authority to enact this plan, and to represent PerformCare in any matters relating to Fraud, Waste and Abuse.
-The FWAC is a Manager of the SIU and an Amerihealth Caritas associate who oversees FWA operations for PerformCare and is dedicated to preventing, detecting, investigating, and referring suspected fraud, waste, and abuse.
+The FWAC is a Manager of the SIU and an Amerihealth Caritas associate who oversees FWA operations for PerformCare.
 The FWAC will have demonstrated skills and experience in establishing a Fraud, Waste and Abuse Program, identifying instances of fraud, waste and abuse, and implementing Quality Improvement Plans, when necessary.